MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-mde-security-set-mngmnt.md

 This guide provides the Microsoft Defender Antivirus Group Policy that configures the features you should use to evaluate our protection.

-1. Grab the latest 'Windows Group Policy Administrative Templates'.

-   For more information, see [Create and manage Central Store - Windows Client](/troubleshoot/windows-client/group-policy/create-and-manage-central-store#links-to-download-the-administrative-templates-files-based-on-the-operating-system-version).
+1. Grab the latest Windows Group Policy Administrative Templates.
+See [Create and manage Central Store - Windows Client](/troubleshoot/windows-client/group-policy/create-and-manage-central-store#links-to-download-the-administrative-templates-files-based-on-the-operating-system-version).

    > [!TIP]
-   > 1. The Windows one works with the Windows Servers.
+   > 1. The Windows version works with the Windows Servers.
    >
-   > 2. Even if you are running a Windows 10 or Windows Server 2016, get the latest administrative templates for Windows 11 or newer.
+   > 2. If you're using Windows 10 or Windows Server 2016, get the latest administrative templates for Windows 11 or newer.

-2. Create a 'Central Store' to host the latest .admx and .adml templates.
+2. Create a Central Store to host the latest `.admx` and `.adml` templates.
 For more information, see [Create and manage Central Store - Windows Client](/troubleshoot/windows-client/group-policy/create-and-manage-central-store#the-central-store).

-   If joined to a domain:
+   If joined to a domain, follow these steps:

       1. Create a new OU block policy inheritance.

-   1. Open Group policy Management Console (GPMC.msc).
+      2. Open Group policy Management Console (GPMC.msc).

-   1. Go to **Group Policy Objects** and create a new Group Policy.
+      3. Go to **Group Policy Objects** and create a new Group Policy.

-   1. Right-click the new policy created and select **Edit**.
+      4. Right-click the new policy created and select **Edit**.

-   1. Navigate to **Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Microsoft Defender Antivirus**.
+      5. Navigate to **Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Microsoft Defender Antivirus**.

-   or

-   If joined to a workgroup

-   1. Open Group Policy Editor MMC (GPEdit.msc).

-   2. Navigate to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Microsoft Defender Antivirus**.
+      Or, if you're joined to a workgroup, open your Group Policy Editor MMC (`GPEdit.msc`), and go to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Microsoft Defender Antivirus**.

-## MDAV and Potentially Unwanted Applications (PUA)
+## Microsoft Defender Antivirus and Potentially Unwanted Applications (PUA)

 **Root:**